Skip to content

 6. Reduced oxidative stress (cellular-level damage control)

-The SGLT2 inhibitor question — because your nephrologist will bring it up
+The SGLT2 inhibitor question โ€” because your nephrologist will bring it up

-If you have CKD and you're talking to a kidney specialist in 2026, you've almost certainly heard about SGLT2 inhibitors.
-Dapagliflozin (Farxiga) and empagliflozin (Jardiance) both have FDA-approved CKD indications.
-They're not off-label for kidney disease—they're actually, formally approved for it.
+If you have CKD and you're sitting across from a kidney specialist in 2026, you've almost certainly heard about SGLT2 inhibitors.
+Dapagliflozin (Farxiga) and empagliflozin (Jardiance) both carry FDA-approved CKD indications.
+This isn't off-label for kidney disease โ€” it's formally, on-the-label approved.
 The DAPA-CKD trial (dapagliflozin, 2020) showed a 39% reduction in kidney disease progression or death among people with CKD, including those without diabetes.
-CREDENCE (canagliflozin) and EMPA-KIDNEY (empagliflozin) added more supporting data across the same years.
+CREDENCE (canagliflozin) and EMPA-KIDNEY (empagliflozin) piled on more supporting data over the same stretch of years.

-The FLOW data for semaglutide doesn't erase that.
-It adds to it.
-The question being asked at nephrology conferences right now isn't "SGLT2i or GLP-1?"—it's "should high-risk patients be on both?"
-Early combination data is emerging.
-The two drug classes work through largely different mechanisms, and they may stack.
+The FLOW data for semaglutide doesn't erase any of that โ€” it adds to it.
+The question buzzing at nephrology conferences right now isn't "SGLT2i or GLP-1?"
+It's "should high-risk patients be on both?"
+Early combination data is starting to come in.
+The two drug classes work through largely different mechanisms, so there's a real chance they stack rather than overlap.

 GLP-1 (semaglutide)SGLT2i (dapagliflozin, empagliflozin)